cwdott/wtfood/README.md

 Mainly the goal of the project is just to get the basic functionality of the site going:

-- leverage a bespoke CRUD API to
+- Leverage a bespoke CRUD API to:
-  - log ingredients (and their macros)
+  - Log ingredients (and their macros)
-  - log recipes (and their macros)
+  - Log recipes (and their macros)
+- Log dietary intake
+  - Track macronutrient consumption

 Future goals include functionality such as

-- user accounts
+- User accounts
-- privacy/sharing of personally-entered datasets
+- Privacy/sharing of personally-entered datasets
-- multi-user access to the database of ingredients and recipes
+- Multi-user access to the database of ingredients and recipes
-- entering of data by scanning nutritional labels on food
+- Entering of data by scanning nutritional labels on food
-- tracking sleep
+- Tracking sleep
-- tracking exercise
+- Tracking exercise
-- building custom meal plans leveraging user-submitted recipes
+- Building custom meal plans leveraging user-submitted recipes
-- offer meal plans customized by diet (keto, vegetarian, vegan, carnivore, etc.)
+- Offer meal plans customized by diet (keto, vegetarian, vegan, carnivore, etc.)

 ### Use